Blog

 Inventory Levels, Warehousing, and Shipping Footprint

 Holding more inventory, using multiple warehouses, or shipping higher-value goods increases exposure under property and transit coverage.
-Underinsuring peak inventory, especially before busy seasons, is a common and costly mistake.
-International shipping, longer transit times, and complex logistics can also increase cost.
+Underinsuring peak inventory is a common and costly mistake, especially before busy seasons.
+International shipping and complex logistics can also increase cost.

 Loss History and Claims Experience

-Past claims, whether product, cyber, fraud, or shipping, are one of the strongest predictors of future pricing.
+Past claims are one of the strongest predictors of future pricing.
 Even small but frequent losses can affect renewal terms.
 Strong risk controls and clear documentation can help offset a less-than-perfect history.

 Coverage Limits, Deductibles, and Structure

 Higher limits generally mean higher premiums, but structure matters.
-Thoughtful use of deductibles, layered coverage, or bundling can often reduce total cost without increasing risk.
-The goal isn’t to minimize premium.
-It’s to avoid paying for coverage you don’t need while still protecting against losses that would materially hurt the business.
+Thoughtful use of deductibles, layered coverage, or bundling can reduce total cost without increasing risk.
+The goal is to avoid paying for coverage you don't need while still protecting against losses that would materially hurt the business.

 How Much Insurance Do Ecommerce Companies Need?